-As an e-commerce retailer, selling products online, what are some of the biggest challenges you face?
+As an e-commerce retailer selling products online, what are some of the biggest challenges you face?

 Some may think about optimising page load time and making sure the site does not have a lot of load latency.
-After all, a site that takes an awful lot to load often leads to bad user experience.
+After all, a site that takes an awful lot to load often leads to a bad user experience.
 Others may stress out about using high-quality images and designing websites for great user experiences.
 But even if you have all these matters sorted, you are losing out on lots of sales opportunities if an average user is not even able to locate your website on search engines.

 Your business can reach a larger audience and convert more people into paying customers if your product descriptions are informative and maintain an appeal to both buyers and search engines at the same time.